seismic-initiative/consciOS-paper/paper-edited.md

 3. Outputs — observable consequences of the system (actions, emissions, rendered scenes).
 4. Feedback — measurement channels returning output information to controllers; includes error signals and reward signals.
 [Mechanism]
 5. Actors — decision‑making agents, whether biological (humans) or artificial (agents, controllers).
-6. External Constraints — environmental or physical laws and constraints external to the system’s control.
+6. External Constraints — environmental or physical laws and constraints external to the system's control.
 7. Internal Constraints — encoded policies, beliefs, parameter priors, resource limits, and safety sub‑systems (e.g., ego autopilot).

 Formal note: this is a functional decomposition rather than a commitment to a single implementation.
 Processes can be parameterized as dynamical systems; Feedback channels can be formalized as observers in a control loop; Actors can be modeled as controllers with internal state representations.
 The template is intentionally agnostic about substrate (neural, algorithmic, institutional).